 It’s impossible to over-prepare for a coaching session.
 This is time that would otherwise be spent selling, so coaches must respect the rep’s commitment and ensure they use sessions wisely.
 According to Damon, Head of Global Strategy at Sandler Training, a manager “sharing a couple of ideas isn’t coaching.”
 Rather, each engagement should be “intentional” and “purposeful”.

-Coach the Way Reps Actually Sell
+Coach the Way Sales Reps Actually Sell

-In the digital world, most sales calls are done virtually over the phone or a conference call.
+In the digital world, most sales calls are done virtually over the phone or on a conference call.
 Yet most sales coaching is done face-to-face.

 Tim Riesterer, Chief Strategy Officer at Corporate Visions, suggests that coaches observe and coach in the same environment their sellers use.
 If they sell virtually, coaches should listen to calls and coach ways to perform better in online meetings.
 If your reps primarily sell in-person, coaches need to perform ride-alongs to observe and coach on performance in those moments.